GrinonBarrett/Taksidos/Placeholder Creature.md

 #### Special Features

-**Immunity**: The canucorryn is immune to any damage from fire attacks and any damage from non-magical cold attacks.

-**Wrestler**: The canucorryn has the Wrestling skill.
+**Bode Resistance**: Anytime the arbreberakhor is attacked by a ray, like that of a wand, or a magical radiant attack- it may use its reaction to impose disadvantage on the attack.

 **Web**: The arbreberakhor is capable of producing up to 3 yards of web a day.
 This web functions as rope with a weight of .2 pound per yard and strength 400. *The web is resistant to natural degradation*.

 **Spectral Burst**: The arbreberakhor can cast wyrdings, but only knows the Spectral Busrt spell.

 **Innate Light**: *The arbreberakhor emits light like a torch, but cannot see the light it produces itself*.

-**Venom**: Once per encounter, the

-**Return Fire**: Once per encounter, when the canucorryn is targeted by a spell, it may use its reaction to fire a small projectile of flaming web at that spell caster if they are within 9 yards.
-This is a fire attack.